amirthapamagar2053/Allergy-Mgmt-System/README.md

-# Hospital Practitioner Profile Management App
+# Allergy Management System
-Practitioner Profile Management App  is a web application that manages the profile of Hospital Practitioners.
-This app has login/signup feature that alllows user to authenticate and view all the list of practitioners once authenticated.
-The practitioner page can only be accessed by the authenticated user.This app has information of practitioner such as fullname, email, contact, dob, working days, working hours and many more.
-User token is expired in every one hrs and is refreshed automatically without needing to relogin.
-We can add, edit and delete practitioners and also we can mark practitioners as ICU specialist.
-ICU specialist are arranged alphabetically and shown at the top of the list while non-ICU Specialist are shown below.
+Allergy Management System  is a web application that manages the different allergies.
+This app has login/signup feature that alllows user to authenticate and view all the list of allergies added by the user once authenticated.
+The allergies page can only be accessed by the authenticated user.This app has information of allergies name,symptoms,image and severity.
+We can add, edit and delete allergers and also we can mark the allergies High Risk.
+High Risk allergies are arranged alphabetically and shown at the top of the list .

 ## Postman Collection
 - [Here is the post man request used in testing API](https://orange-resonance-555787.postman.co/workspace/db28db8d-d100-4381-a30f-014ae58bb0c7/collection/22334232-c0768db3-9303-49b7-a5cd-6f0da8794d85)